NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 Lastly, if you have time, you can try out using R Markdown for making presentations.

-The exercise task is short and simple: recreate the slides shown below using R Markdown (hint: use ioslides).
+The exercise task is short and simple: recreate the slides shown below using R Markdown (hint: use output format "ioslides").

 > ![](images/ioslides.png)